HAL Light Utility Helicopter: Project launch

-In February 2011, HAL unveiled a full-sized mockup of its LUH design.
-At this point, the design of the LUH was officially frozen, but some elements, such as the powerplant, were yet to be selected for the type; additionally, the first prototype was anticipated to be constructed by the end of 2012 and the first flight was scheduled to occur during 2013.
-By early November 2012, the bottom structure assembly of the LUH ground test vehicle had been completed.
-According to HAL, the manufacturing jigs, which are of a modular and gaugeless design, consisting of five assembly jigs and a coupling jig, had been developed and validated using Computer Aided Measurement System (CAMS) to establish high accuracy and stability, which produces smooth and flawless 'First off' structure build.
+In February 2011, HAL unveiled a full-sized LUH mockup; the LUH's design was officially frozen at this point, although some elements, such as the powerplant, were yet to be selected; additionally, the first prototype was anticipated to be constructed by the end of 2012 and the first flight was set to occur during 2013.
+By November 2012, the bottom structure assembly of the LUH ground test vehicle had been completed.
+According to HAL, the modular manufacturing jigs, consisting of five assembly jigs and a coupling jig, had been developed and validated using a Computer Aided Measurement System (CAMS) for high accuracy, stability, and a smooth 'First off' structure build.
+The powerplant competition was between the HAL/Turbomeca Shakti-1H1 and LHTEC T800.
+In March 2014, HAL promoted the LUH as a civilian multirole helicopter, noting it could be configured to carry up to six passengers.
+Meanwhile, the first flight was pushed back to 2017.